ChainOfNoThought/ChainOfNoThought/README.md

 A sophisticated, accessible writing website built with Jekyll and hosted on GitHub Pages.
 Features dark mode, customizable font sizing, and a clean, distraction-free reading experience.

-> **✨ Recently Reorganized**: The repository has been restructured for better organization, maintainability, and developer experience.
-All functionality is preserved while improving the codebase structure.

 ## Overview

 This is a feature-rich writing website designed to showcase: